ACheun9/Pytorch-implementation-of-Mobile-Former/README.md

 Add: CutUp,MixUp,RandomErasing,SyncBatchNorm for DDP train

-There are tow way for qkv aline in new code，A: Split token dim into heads; B: Broadcast x while product
+There are tow way for qkv aline in new code，A: Split token dim into heads(N); B: Broadcast x while product(Y)

 Add: Make model by config(mf52, mf294, mf508) in config.py, the number of parameters almost same with paper